 The Emergency Management Unit has primary responsibility for the development and facilitation of emergency exercises at UW-Madison.
 An After Action Report - Improvement Plan (AAR-IP) is written following each exercise that lists the scenario, participants, date, time, location, areas of strengths, areas of improvement, and corrective actions.
-Emergency exercises include drills, tabletops, functionals, and full-scales.
 The campus is committed to evaluating response capabilities through the exercise and AAR-IP process, with the goal of correcting areas of improvement identified during the exercise.
-A four year exercise cycle is utilized.
-At least one tabletop exercise is held each year for the EOC and Executive Group.
-A functional exercise is held each year for the EOC.
-A full-scale exercise is held every four years, which includes on-scene response personnel, the EOC, and the Executive Group.
+A four year cycle is utilized; within the four year cycle, a tabletop, functional and full-scale exercise is held which include the EOC and Executive Group.
 The four year exercise cycle may be adjusted due to real-world emergencies that impact the exercise planning efforts.